swap00789/House_prices_in_Boston/README.md

 # Housing_price_in_Boston
 ### Analysis of factors affecting house prices

-#### The attached R file takes into consideration all the variables affecting the house prices
+##### The attached R file analysis and delivers all the variables into consideration, affecting the house prices